Obsidian is described by the developers as:

 - Obsidian is a memory hog.
 It isn’t the fault of Obsidian.
 All Electron apps are.

 - The non-native nature of Obsidian irks me.
 I miss the Services menu.
-Typora, an Electron app that supports Services.
+Typora, an Electron app, supports Services.
 It is doable, wish Obsidian would support that.
 Would make life easier for those of us reliant on Services.

 Obsidian is a good solution, but both Sublime Text and BBEdit are better solutions for my needs.